Updated

 Trying it out

-Expected behaviour Remember we disabled GitHub connection's JIT config, so preferably if we log in using GitHub, it should not provision users in our user store.
+Now, we can try out an authentication flow with JIT user provisioning disabled for GitHub connection… So preferably if we log in using GitHub, it should not provision users in our user store (this is the expected behaviour ⚠️).

 Signing up to Thrift via federated connection GitHub.
 And then, validating whether the user is not provisioned in the local user store.